Marcello Mio: Production

 Principal photography began on 21 August 2023 in Paris, and continued in Rome, then in Latina and Formia, the latter of which was a city dear to Marcello Mastroianni.
 Filming was scheduled to be completed after eight weeks, specifically on 13 October.
 The film uses French, Italian, and (for the scenes with Colin) English.

-The diverse soundtrack consists of songs by Benjamin Biolay ('La Ballade du mois de juin' and 'Comment est ta peine?'), Alex Beaupain ('Dì, Marcello', 'Perché ridi' and 'Toccata tromba'), and excerpts from songs and instrumental works by Luigi Tenco, Rameau, Étienne Daho, Christian Badzura, Puccini, Sibelius, Wagner, Gianni Marchetti, Rota, Fabio Concato and Andrew Bird.
+The soundtrack consists of songs by Benjamin Biolay ('La Ballade du mois de juin' and 'Comment est ta peine?'), Alex Beaupain ('Dì, Marcello', 'Perché ridi' and 'Toccata tromba'), and excerpts from songs and instrumental works by Luigi Tenco, Rameau, Étienne Daho, Christian Badzura, Puccini, Sibelius, Wagner, Gianni Marchetti, Rota, Fabio Concato and Andrew Bird.

 Release

 Marcello Mio was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 21 May 2024.
 Ad Vitam Distribution theatrically released the film in France on the same day.
 Lucky Red theatrically released the film in Italy on 23 May 2024.

-The film was invited at 37th Tokyo International Film Festival as the closing film and screened on November 6, 2024.
+The film was invited at 37th Tokyo International Film Festival as the closing film and screened on 6 November 2024.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 10 critics, indicating "mixed or average" reviews.
 On AlloCiné, the film received an average rating of 3.7 out of 5 stars, based on 30 reviews from French critics.